Candid-Moe/Roman/README.md

-A class for roman numerals and arithmetic, conversions, etc.
+A class for roman numerals that implements all magic methods.